 Data Collection.—Stonecats were collected from the lower 33 km of the Great Chazy River on 17-19 October 2012 as mortalities from a TFM lampricide treatment conducted on 16-18 October 2012.
 Additional specimens were collected from the Great Chazy River on 8-9 August 2011 and 15 November 2011, NY as part of a bioassay study (M. Calloway, U.S Fish and Wildlife Service, unpublished data).
 Stonecats were frozen as quickly as possible and returned to the lab where they were later thawed and measured for standard (SL) and total lengths (TL) to the nearest mm and weighed to the nearest gram before the dorsal spine was cut at the point of insertion (Buckmeier et al. 2002; Manny et al. 2014; Fischer and Koch 2017).

 Spines were placed in boiling water to remove excess skin flesh and then allowed to dry before being set in epoxy.
 One or two 0.5-mm sections were cut from the spine using a Buehler low-speed isomet saw (Buehler, Lake Bluff, Illinois).
-Thin sections were glued to slides for viewing under a using.
-Annuli were defined as DESCRIPTION HERE (LIKELY USING OPAQUE AND TRANSLUCENT LANGUAGE).
+Thin sections were glued to slides for viewing under a Olympus SZX9 dissecting microscope using fiber optic transmitted light.
+Of the alternating opaque and translucent zones, annuli were defined as the opaque ones. ).
 Using this criterion three readers blind to the size of the fish independently estimated the age for each fish.
 The three readers attempted to reach a consensus age if there were discrepancies among their estimated ages.
 If a consensus could not be reached the spine was removed from the analysis.

 Stonecats were collected from the LaPlatte and Missisquoi rivers from June to October 2012, May to October 2013, and June to October 2014 using backpack electrofishing and minnow traps.
 DETAILS ABOUT ELECTROFISHING HERE (TYPE OF UNIT, HOW LONG, ETC).
 Minnow traps were 42 cm long and 23 cm diameter with 2.5 cm openings at each end and 0.6 cm square meshed walls.
 Minnow traps were baited and set overnight (18-24 h soak time) in gangs of three or four attached to a single weight.
 Sampling details are in Puchala et al. (2016).